rbroek/objectiv.io/docs/taxonomy/events/overview.md

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import Mermaid from '@theme/Mermaid';

-Events must provide an `id` and optionally can, but most likely will, carry a list of Location and Global Contexts.
-Additionally, every event must have an `ApplicationContext` to be able to distinguish from what application the event originated.
+Events must provide an `id` and optionally can, but most likely will, carry a list of [LocationContexts](/docs/taxonomy/location-contexts) and [GlobalContexts](/docs/taxonomy/global-contexts).
+Additionally, every event must have an [ApplicationContext](/docs/taxonomy/global-contexts/ApplicationContext) to be able to distinguish from what application the event originated.

 <Mermaid chart={`